 With GPS feature, drones can astonishingly capture professional shots of a home from different angles in addition to a general look at the surrounding area, resulting in an overview of the entire space.
-Compared to the conventional ground-based photography, aerial photography is likely to draw more people’s attention, especially those looking for expansive properties.
+Compared to conventional ground-based photography, aerial photography is likely to draw more people’s attention, especially those looking for expansive properties.
 This kind of real estate is rather large for buyers to walk around and assess in a general way, so using drones really comes in handy.
-And buyers can catch the best glimpse of every corner at once to make the final decision.
+Thus, buyers can catch the best glimpse of every corner at once to make the final decision.

 Create Virtual Tours